The right Wallpaper adhesive

 Working from top to bottom, pull the backing away as you evenly press the contact paper to the wall.
 Do not force, let gravity assist you.
 Be careful not to pull or stretch the material or the pattern will not align.
 For best results, have one person guide the paper at the top and along the seam, while another holds the opposite edge away from the wall until the seams are lined up.

 Packaging for our Wallpaper Adhesives

-- Then we have a 250 grams also sticky paste for wall cloth or thick wallpaper
+- Then we have a 250 gram sticky paste for wall cloth or thick wallpaper

 Mix with 5Liter of water, to cover 25 square meters